Peer Prediction with More Signals than Reports: Introduction

 Given that $\tau=0.1$ is not an equilibrium, what should we expect to happen if the mechanism designer announces it?
 We saw that agents with signals $x_i$ slightly above $0.1$ have an incentive to report $L$ instead of $H$.
 This incentive weakens as $x_i$ grows, so it is natural to expect only a small fraction of agents to deviate from the intended strategy, specifically those with signals closest to but above $0.1$.
 But effectively, this raises our threshold from $\tau_0 = 0.1$ to some higher value, say $\tau_1 = 0.13$.
 Since the same argument applies to our new threshold, in future tasks further deviations could lead to $\tau_2 = 0.16$.
 Thus, we should expect that, over time, the system will converge toward the ``trival'' equilibrium at $\tau=\infty$ where agents report $L$ regardless of their signal.
 The same logic shows that announcing $\tau < 0$ will lead toward the trivial ``always $H$'' equilibrium at $\tau = -\infty$.

 From a dynamical systems perspective, the above shows that the $\tau = 0$ equilibrium is {\em unstable} and can only be realized by starting exactly at it.
-Since there are no other finite equilibria, any variation or small error in the model will inexorably lead to a threshold that tends toward infinity.
+As there are no other finite equilibria, any variation or small error in the model will send the threshold toward infinity.
 Given the inherent noisiness of many peer prediction applications, we argue similar to \citet{shnayder2016measuring} that {\em the only reasonable equilibra in practice are stable ones}.
 Stability is thus a crucial equilibrium refinement for peer prediction.

 To summarize, the standard analysis of OA in the binary signal model concludes that the mechanism has desirable incentive properties as long as agents believe others are more likely to share their signal than have the opposite.
 In contrast, by introducing our more nuanced real-valued signal model, we have seen that the only reasonable outcome to expect from OA is a ``trivial'' equilibrium where no information is gained.
 Thus, at least in this example, {\em this shift in perspective takes OA from useful to entirely useless}.